Global Green Demonstration Unit Almost Finished

 The demonstration unit is scheduled for completion (construction, testing and permitting) by late summer 2010.
 On acceptance of the unit, Greensteam will commence construction of 10 full scale production units staged over a 30-month period.

 In our previous update we showed that the Aera contract is very lucrative for Greensteam as annual revenues can easily exceed $30 million.
-You can take a look at the photo update here (pdf) or you can look at the online slideshow here.

 In March 2008, Global Green Solutions signed an off-take agreement with Aera Energy, a Shell and ExxonMobil joint venture and one of California’s largest oil and gas producers, to replace 10 of Aera’s natural gas fired steam generators with Greensteam waste biomass fired steam generators.